Hillsong Young & Free: History

 Hillsong Young & Free released their first live album, We Are Young & Free, on 1 October 2013.
 The album debuted and peaked at No. 6 on the ARIA Albums Chart in Australia, also charting on several Billboard charts in the United States, peaking at No. 22 on the Billboard 200 and No. 1 on the Christian Albums chart.
 Their subsequent release, an extended play, This Is Living, was released on 11 January 2015.
 The release charted on the Billboard 200 at No. 38 and No. 1 on the Christian Albums chart.
 Their second extended play, The Remixes, was released on 4 December 2015.
 Their second live album, Youth Revival, was released on 26 February 2016.
 On 6 December 2016, it was announced that Hillsong Young & Free was nominated for a Grammy Award in the Best Contemporary Christian Music Album category for Youth Revival.
 Hillsong Young & Free featured on the track "Marching On" from Rend Collective's album Good News, which was released on 19 January 2018.
 In 2020, Young & Free's album All of My Best Friends was nominated for the 63rd Grammy Award in the Best Contemporary Christian Music Album category.

+In May 2023, founding pastors Peter Toganivalu and Laura Toggs departed Hillsong following several controversies and the departure of Toggs' father and senior pastor Brian Houston, putting the group's future in question.
+Founding member Aodhan King also revealed he was no longer part of Young & Free in May 2025.